Sweet Nothing (Taylor Swift song)

 "Sweet Nothing" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
 She wrote the song with Joe Alwyn, who is credited under the pseudonym William Bowery, and produced it with Jack Antonoff.
-A bedroom pop and soft rock track reminiscent of 1970s ballads, "Sweet Nothing" has an electronic piano–led production accompanied by saxophone and clarinet accents.
+A 1970s-influenced soft rock ballad, "Sweet Nothing" has an electronic piano-led production accentuated by saxophones and clarinets.
 In the lyrics, Swift's narrator appreciates her partner's calming presence and simple gestures amidst the chaos of the outer world.

-Music critics praised the intimate lyricism evoking vulnerable sentiments and the tender sound of "Sweet Nothing".
+Music critics praised the intimate, vulnerable sentiments and the tender sound of "Sweet Nothing".
 Some reviews deemed it one of the best tracks of Midnights, and Esquire ranked it among the best songs of 2022.
 "Sweet Nothing" peaked at number 14 on the Billboard Global 200 and reached the top 20 on the singles charts in Australia, Canada, the Philippines, Singapore, and the United States.
 The track received certifications in Australia, Brazil, Canada, New Zealand, and the United Kingdom.
 Swift performed the song twice on her sixth concert tour, the Eras Tour (2023–2024).